Yellow Line (Mumbai Metro)

-The Yellow Line (Line 2) of the Mumbai Metro is the second metro line in the city of Mumbai connecting Dahisar in the northwest with Mandale in Mankhurd via Andheri, BKC and Chembur in the east.
-Phase One of Line 2A was partially opened on 2 April 2022 from Dahisar East to Dahanukarwadi.
-On 19 January 2023, the whole line (2A) from Dahisar East to Andheri West (DN Nagar on Line 1) was operational for the public.
+Yellow Line (Line 2) is a rapid transit metro line of the Mumbai Metro in the city of Mumbai, Maharashtra, India.
+The line connects Dahisar in the northwest with Mandale in Mankhurd via Andheri, BKC, and Chembur in the east.
+Phase One of Line 2A was partially opened on 2 April 2022 from Dahisar (East) to Dahanukarwadi.
+Line 2A was completely opened on 19 January 2023 from Dahanukarwadi to Andheri (West) and consisted of eight new stations.

 Construction on the first section of the line, called Metro 2A (between Dahisar and D.N.
 Road), began in November 2016, and was completed in April 2022.
-This section shall be 18.589 km long, and comprise 17 of the 39 stations that form part of this route.
-The new 9.5 km section of the yellow line from Dahanukarwadi to DN Nagar was inaugurated on January 19, 2023, by Prime Minister Narendra Modi.
+This section will be 18.589 km long, and comprise 17 of the 39 stations that form part of this route.
+The new 9.5 km section of the Yellow Line from Dahanukarwadi to DN Nagar was inaugurated on January 19, 2023, by Prime Minister Narendra Modi.